Skip to contents

 The flipr package uses functions contained in the furrr package for parallel processing.
 The setting of parallelization has to be done on the user side.
 We illustrate here how to achieve asynchronous evaluation.
 We use the future package to set the plan, the parallel package to define a default cluster, and the progressr package to report progress updates.

-To show the benefit of parallel processing, we compare here the processing times necessary to evaluate a grid with a plausibility function.
+To show the benefit of parallel processing, we compare here the processing times necessary to compute a point estimation and to evaluate the grid for a plausibility function.
 First, here is the computation without parallelization.

 set.seed(1234)